Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Dave Quak

-Hey, lots of people listen to that one, because I think it was cool to hear from someone who loves Jesus so much and can handle quite, I want to say like a heavy a mental health condition, but it is right.
-I don't know if there are different categories, but schizophrenia, like when you line them up, that's not the first one you pick.
+A lot of people listened, because it was cool to hear from someone who loves Jesus and carries a heavy mental health condition.
+I don’t know if there are different categories, but schizophrenia—when you line them up—isn’t the first one you pick.
+I think it’s cool you’re open about it.
+Are you worried about reputational risk coming on a podcast and talking about it?

 00:25:03:06 - 00:25:11:01